RAISED ACCESS FLOOR FAQ

 - Panels: raised access floor horizontal element to step on of 600×600 mm standard measure although it is possible to order other measures.
 There are different sort of panels according to their core, which will make their technical characteristics different.
 The system panels can be delivered with or without factory made floor coverings.
 Learn more.

-- Stringers: steel bars that joins the pedestal heads in a horizontal way creating a rigid structure, modulated in 600×600 mm to support the raised access floor tiles.
-They make the system more stable and resistant.
+- Stringers: steel bars screwed or clipped to the pedestal head are used for structural bracing in a horizontal way in modules of 600×600 mm to support the raised access floor tiles.

 5. What are the most frequent raised access panels in the market?